newlandsvalley/elm-soundfont-ports/README.md

 #### MIDI File

-[simpleplayer](https://github.com/newlandsvalley/elm-soundfont-ports/tree/master/examples/src/simpleplayer) is a simple MIDI file player (it plays a Swedish tune called 'Lillasystern').
-It provides options for loading the acoustic grand piano soundfont, and loading and parsing the MIDI file.
+[simpleplayer](https://github.com/newlandsvalley/elm-soundfont-ports/tree/master/examples/src/simpleplayer) is a simple MIDI file player (there is a Swedish tune called 'Lillasystern' in the midi directory).
+It provides options for loading the acoustic grand piano soundfont, and loading and parsing a MIDI file.
 It converts this into a performance simply by accumulating the elapsed times of each 'NoteOn' event.
 It then simply passes this to the javascript port so that it can be played using web-audio.
 The player can be used with any type of MIDI file, but for multi-track input only the first melody track will be played.

 To build, cd to examples amd run: